edwindn/gpt2/README.md

-From-scratch implementation of GPT2. (fixing DDP training bugs).
-Heavily inspired by nanoGPT repo.
+From-scratch implementation of GPT2.

+*** To fix:
+* distributed training